Frequently Asked Questions

 What does the adoption fee include?

-All of our dogs are sent home spay/neutered, micro-chipped, de-wormed, and with age-appropriate vaccinations.
+All of our dogs are sent home spay/neutered (or with scheduled sterilization appointments for puppies), microchipped, de-wormed, and with age-appropriate vaccinations.

 What does the adoption fee go toward?

 We often rescue sick, injured, disabled, or elderly dogs.
 Our rescue is solely funded by adoption fees and donations.
 All fees and donations go towards vet visits, vaccinations, medications, and anything else the dogs may need while they are with our rescue (such as dental work, surgeries, blood work, etc.).

 I have a Pug that I can't keep.
 Can EPPR help?

 We are committed to rescuing all pugs in need in the West Texas/New Mexico area regardless of their health and/or age.